thephpleague/url/dev-master/url.md

 ## Instantiation

-### Named constructors

 The easiest way to instantiate an URL object is via its named constructors.

 ### Url::createFromUrl($url = null);

-Using the `createFromUrl` you can instantiate a new URL object using a string.
+Using the `createFromUrl` static method you can instantiate a new URL object using a string.

 Internally, the string will be parse using PHP's `parse_url` function.
-So any URL parsed by this function will generate a new League\Url\Url object.
+So any URL parsed by this function will generate a new `League\Url\Url` object.

 ### Url::createFromServer(array $server)

-Using the `createFromServer` you can instantiate a new URL object from PHP's server variables.
-Of not you must specify the array containing the variable usually `$_SERVER`.
+Using the `createFromServer` method you can instantiate a new `League\Url\Url` object from PHP's server variables.
+Of note, you must specify the `array` containing the variables usually `$_SERVER`.

 ~~~php
 <?php